faaez/capiq-python/README.md

 # capiq-python
-Thin Python client for CapIQ's API
+Thin Python wrapper for CapIQ's REST API

-*Under development*
+##Status

+The wrapper is functional, but extremely thin.
+Would benefit from more functionality and documentation.

+###TODO

+-Implement caching functionality
+-Write tests

 ##Getting Started